-Much maligned in recent years, the coffee percolator used to be one of the most popular coffee makers around.
+Much maligned in recent years, coffee percolators used to be one of the most popular coffee makers around.
 So what gives?
-It’s hard to pinpoint one exact cause, but certainly, the invent of the drip coffee machine, the home coffee maker and the spread of espresso culture had an impact.
+It’s hard to pinpoint one exact cause, but certainly, the invent of the drip coffee machine, the home coffee maker and the spread of espresso culture had an impact on the fate of coffee percolators.
 More recent so-called advances in coffee making also played their part.
 Really, the stovetop percolator just started to feel a bit old fashioned.

 Some people also claim that stovetop percolator coffee is bitter compared to other brews.
 Old fashioned and bitter might not sound good on paper, but in reality, neither of these things should dissuade anyone from using a stovetop coffee percolator.
 Bitter notes in coffee are fine if properly balanced, and just because something’s old, doesn’t mean it’s not also great.
 Think about the typical record collection, for example.
 Old is so often gold.

 Properly prepared, percolated coffee can be fantastic.
 Really it’s a matter of skill and taste, and if you don’t try how will you ever know?
 That’s why we’ve dusted off our percolator (not really, it’s brand new!) and set it on the stovetop.
 Read on and we’ll show you how to use a coffee percolator to make a great cup of coffee.

 A stove top percolator works by forcing steam through coffee grounds.
 In this sense alone, they are similar to the espresso machine: but the similarities with this coffee maker end there.
 A great option is the Bialetti coffee percolator, a classic stove top coffee maker.
 A percolator, unlike its sophisticated relative, looks like a big metal kettle, and is placed on the kitchen stove.
 The water boils up through the coffee grounds and is then collected in the third chamber.
 Only by now, it’s not water: it’s coffee.